ObjectDB Database Search

 Setting and Tuning of JPA Queries

-The Query and TypedQuery interfaces define various setting and tuning methods that may affect query execution if invoked before a query is run using getResultList or getSingleResult ... defining a result window that exposes a portion of a large query result list (hiding
+The Query and TypedQuery interfaces define various methods for setting and tuning query execution .
+To take effect, you must invoke these methods before running a query with getResultList or ... let you define a result window, which is a portion of a large query result list.
+The setFirstResult

 Query Parameters in JPA

-Query parameters enable the definition of reusable queries .
-Such queries can be executed with different parameter values to retrieve different results.
-Running the same query multiple times with different parameter values (arguments) is more efficient than using a new query string for every query
+Query parameters enable you to define reusable queries .
+You can execute these queries with different parameter values to retrieve different results.
+Executing the same query multiple times with different parameter values is more efficient than using a new query string for each execution

 JPA JPQL WHERE clause for IN :variable not working if variable is a list of Enums